OOKB/baltimorefoodhub/content/buildings/building4.md

 Opening summer 2016

-Rent space to scale your food business, join our commercial production kitchen enterprise or teach your best culinary skills.
+Become a member to access our commercial kitchen with state of the art equipment to scale your food business.
+Join our commercial production kitchen enterprise or teach your best culinary skills.
 This facility has what you need, even if you don’t realize it yet.